Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth/.github/ISSUE_TEMPLATE/re-localisation-request.md

 ---
-name: Re-Localization Request
+name: Installation Problem
-about: Report about localization problems
+about: Report about installation problems
 title: "ISSUE TITLE"
-labels: ":beetle: bug - localization :scroll:"
+labels: ":beetle: bug - installation :computer:"

 ---

 **DO NOT REMOVE PRE-EXISTING LINES**
 ------------------------------------------------------------------------------------------------------------
-**Mod Version**

-**Are you using any submods/mods?
-If so, which?**

-**Please explain your issue in as much detail as possible:**

-**Upload screenshots of the problem localization:**
+This issue is to help individuals get their version of the mod in working order, so to start:

+**What problem are you encountering during launching the mod?**